-Rule 45.
-(Third Paragraph) Joint Inventors.
-If an application for patent has been made through error and without any deceptive intention by less than all the actual joint inventors, the application may be amended to include all the joint inventors upon filing a statement of the facts verified by, and an oath or declaration as required by Rule 65 executed by, all the actual joint inventors, provided the amendment is diligently made.
+Rule 45. (c).
+If an application for patent has been made through error and without any deceptive intention by less than all the actual joint inventors, the application may be amended to include all the joint inventors upon filing a statement of the facts verified by, and an oath or declaration as required by rule 65 executed by, all the actual joint inventors, provided the amendment is diligently made.
 Such amendment must have the written consent of any assignee.
-Any attempt to effect a second conversion, of either type or to effect both types of conversion, in a given application, must be referred to the Group Director.
-The provisions of Rule 312 apply to attempted conversions after allowance and before issue.
+Any attempt to effect a second conversion, of either type or to effect both types of conversion, in a given application, must be referred to the group director.
+The provisions of rule 312 apply to attempted conversions after allowance and before issue.
 When any conversion is effected, the file should be sent to the Application Branch for a revision of its records.
 Adding an inventor's name on the drawing is done at applicant's request and expense.
 Cancelling a name is ordinarily done without charge.
-Where a person is added or removed as an inventor during the prosecution of an application before the Patent Office, problems may occur upon applicant claiming U.S. priority in a foreign filed case.
-Therefore Examiners should acknowledge any addition or removal of inventors made in accordance with the practice under Rule 45 and include the following statement in the next communication to applicant or his attorney.
+An application which was filed by A and amended to add B to form joint applicants AB, cannot be again amended to make B the sole applicant.